 Here are some tips for dealing with jet lag:

 Try to adjust your family's sleep schedules 2-3 days before departure.

 Get plenty of rest before your trip.
 If possible, sleep on the flight.

-contributes to the side effects of jet lag so make sure everyone drinks plenty of
+to the side effects of jet lag so make sure everyone drinks plenty of water during

 On a long flight, try to stretch regularly and even walk up and down the aisles

 when they're clear and it's OK to do so.